Paweł Zyzak

-Paweł Zyzak (born 1984 in Żywiec) is a Polish historian, doctor of humanities, publicist, entrepreneur, author of a biography of Lech Wałęsa entitled "Lech Wałęsa – idea i historia.
-Biografia polityczna legendarnego przywódcy „Solidarności” do 1988 roku" (Lech Wałęsa - idea and history.
+Paweł Zyzak (born 1984) is a Polish historian, doctor of humanities, publicist and entrepreneur.
+He is the author of a biography of Lech Wałęsa entitled "Lech Wałęsa – idea i historia.
+Biografia polityczna legendarnego przywódcy „Solidarności" do 1988 roku" (Lech Wałęsa - idea and history.
 Biography of Solidarity's legendary political leader to 1988).
-Since 2022 Consul-General of Poland in Chicago.
+Between 2022 and 2024 he was Consul-General of Poland in Chicago.